Emergency Medical Services (EMS)

 - Investigating the cause of fires, determining facts, and gathering evidence of suspicious and suspected arson fires.

 - Assisting in the formulation and revision of ordinances, and fire codes.

 - Reviewing building plans to ensure compliance with life and fire safety requirements.

 Fire Training for Waxahachie Fire-Rescue is headed by Assistant Chief Marcus Brown.
 The department has a drill tower and burn building which are located at 211 Lion Park Road.
-EMS Training for the department is conducted by Navarro College.
+EMS Training for the department is conducted by UT Southwestern Medical Center.